Four Men in Prison

-Four Men In Prison is a 1950 documentary film about English prison conditions directed by Max Anderson.
+Four Men In Prison is a 1950 semi-documentary short film about English prison conditions directed by Max Anderson and produced by John Grierson.
 Filmed at Wakefield Prison, it was commissioned for the purpose of educating people involved in criminal justice.

 The film was criticised for being inaccurate and sensational, and was quickly withdrawn.

 Production

-The film was made for educational purposes by the Central Office of Information to be shown privately to magistrates and others who were involved in administering criminal justice.

-The Home Office initiated production of the film, which cost £16,000.
+The film was made for educational purposes by the Central Office of Information to be shown privately to magistrates and others who were involved in administering criminal justice.The Home Office initiated production of the film, which cost £16,000.
 It was one of three produced under Donald Taylor at the Crown Film Unit and completed in 1950.

-John Grierson was the producer and the film was directed by Max Anderson.